 Beyond completing the 10 required courses, all degree candidates must also pass either the SHRM Assurance of Learning assessment or the PHR/SPHR/GPHR certification exam.
 You do not have to wait until the end of your degree program to take any of these tests, so plan ahead and schedule accordingly.

 Classes in the Villanova University HRD M.S. program are 45 hours per class of either Business Management and Strategy or International recertification credit toward your PHR, SPHR or GPHR recertification through the HR Certification Institute (HRCI).
-After you have successfully completed these courses, your instructor will provide you with the Program ID numbers for your recertification forms.
+After you have successfully completed these courses, please contact Villanova's HRD program administrator to request Program ID numbers at email@example.com for your recertification forms.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.

 If you have a disability that requires a special accommodation in order to participate in an online course, you must identify yourself as a person with a disability and request an accommodation from the University.
 Please contact an enrollment representative to initiate the identification process.
 Your enrollment representative will provide further details about the process for receiving special accommodations from the University.